ksinha49/ai-workloads/services/summarization/README.md

 # Summarization Service

-This service orchestrates file ingestion and summarization.
-The Step Function defined in `template.yaml` first invokes the **FileIngestionStateMachine** from the separate file ingestion service, then generates summaries and finally merges them back with the original PDF.
+This service orchestrates document processing and summarization.
+The Step Function defined in `template.yaml` begins by invoking the `FileIngestionStateMachine` from the **file-ingestion** stack.
+Once the uploaded file has been prepared, the workflow runs the prompts, generates summaries and merges them with the original PDF using the **file-assembly** service.
+The same state machine is also triggered from the **knowledge-base** ingestion pipeline when uploading new documents.

-It invokes two Lambdas from this package:

-- **file-summary** – receives pre-generated summaries, creates a summary PDF and uploads the merged result to S3.
-- **summarize-worker** – dequeues summarization tasks and sends results back to the Step Function.

 Details of the state machine, including the parallel `run_prompts` map state, are documented in [docs/summarization_workflow.md](../../docs/summarization_workflow.md).